-Please consult the School of Economics section of this handbook for descriptions of the core and elective courses in the semester.
+Please consult the School of Economics section of this handbook for descriptions of the compulsory and elective courses in the semester

-To qualify for the Honours degree, students must pass 134 NQF (level 8) credits.
+To qualify for the honours degree, students must pass 134 NOF (level 8) credits.

 Students must obtain at least 40% for ECO4112F in order to continue with the programme.